MyGitisDone/eng298-fa25-mod7-sbom-lab2/README.md

 ### **Terminology**
 **Packages** refer to the individual software components installed on your Ubuntu-based Codespace.
 A package is essentially a bundled unit of software, containing:
-* The program or library files
+* The program or library files,
-* Metadata (version number, description, dependencies)
+* Metadata (version number, description, dependencies), and
-* Instructions for installing, configuring, and removing it
+* Instructions for installing, configuring, and removing it.

  These are managed by Ubuntu’s package manager ('apt') and include:
-* System utilities (e.g., bash, coreutils, curl)
+* System utilities (e.g., bash, coreutils, curl),
-* Programming languages and runtimes (e.g., python3, gcc)
+* Programming languages and runtimes (e.g., python3, gcc),
-* Libraries used by other programs (e.g., libssl, libc6)
+* Libraries used by other programs (e.g., libssl, libc6), and
-* Tools and services required by the operating system
+* Tools and services required by the operating system.

 In this assignment, when you run commands like: